nicolaschotard/stackyter/README.rst

 This script will allow you to run a jupyter notebook (or lab) on a distant server (initialy at CC-IN2P3) while displaying it localy in your local brower.
 It was initialy intended to help LSST members to interact with the datasets already available at CC-IN2P3 using Python (in a ``stack`` or a DESC environment), but can be use for other purposes that need a Jupyter environment.

-It can now be used in the following mode:
+It can be used in the following mode:

 - For LSST/DESC members:

-  - LSST stack environment: using the ``--vstack`` option.
+  - LSST stack environment using the ``--vstack`` option.
   - DESC catalogs environment using the ``--desc`` option
   - Your personal setup using the ``--mysetup`` option

 - For all users:

   - With your personal setup using the ``--mysetup`` option
-  - On any host (not only CC-IN2P3) using the ``--host`` option.
+  - On any host (not only CC-IN2P3) using the ``--host`` **AND** the ``--mysetup`` options together.

-**Caveat:** Jupyter must be available for this script to work.
+**Caveat:** Jupyter must be available on the distant host for this script to work.

-For historical reasons: LSST stack + Jupyter -> stackyter

 Installation
 ------------